zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-01-17】[podman-desktop / podman-desktop](https://github.com/podman-desktop/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
+Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy containers and Kubernetes — all from your desktop.
 * 【2025-01-14】[mathuo / dockview](https://github.com/mathuo/dockview) - Zero dependency Docking Layout Manager.
 Supports Vanilla TypeScript, React and Vue.
 * 【2025-01-14】[runtipi / runtipi](https://github.com/runtipi/runtipi) - Runtipi is a homeserver for everyone!
 One command setup, one click installs for your favorites self-hosted apps. ✨
 * 【2025-01-08】[theajack / disable-devtool](https://github.com/theajack/disable-devtool) - Disable web developer tools from the f12 button, right-click and browser menu